Acebutolol is prescribed to treat a number of conditions. If you are unsure why you are taking it, speak with your doctor.

 - If you drink alcohol, ask your doctor for advice.
 Alcohol will add to the blood pressure-lowering effect of acebutolol and so may not be advisable for you.

-- If you have diabetes, acebutolol can block the symptoms of low blood sugar.
+- If you have diabetes, acebutolol can mask the symptoms of low blood sugar.
 Your doctor will advise you about this.

 - If you buy any medicines, check with a pharmacist that they are suitable for you to take.
 Some medicines (including some painkillers, cold and flu remedies) may not be.